Awesome! We’ve got the info you need right here.

 Checking the crane’s water, fuel, and oil levels, as well as its other mechanical parts

-Training to become a crane operator takes approximately 2 years.
+Training to become a crane operator takes approximately 9 months to 2 years depending on the level of course you choose.

 Trainee crane operators usually earn around $20 or more an hour.
 Very experienced crane operators in specialist roles can earn $60 to $70 an hour.Source: Careers.govt.nz